gtalarico/pyairtable/README.md

 ### Usage Example

 Below are some of the methods available in the wrapper.

-For a full list visit the [docs](http://airtable-python-wrapper.readthedocs.io/)
+For the full list and documentation visit the [docs](http://airtable-python-wrapper.readthedocs.io/)

+Additional examples also in the [Jupyter Notebook](https://github.com/gtalarico/airtable-python-wrapper/blob/master/Airtable.ipynb).

 ```
 airtable = Airtable('baseKey', 'table_name')